-The three underground tanks and underground piping within the excavated area would be removed and disposed of as radioactive waste as appropriate.
-Planning for underground line removal would take into account two lines of particular interest: Waste Transfer Line 7P120 and the off-gas line running between the Vitrification Facility and the 01-14 Building.
-Waste Transfer Line 7P120, which is shown on Figure C-15, has been estimated to contain more than 90 percent of the radioactivity in the underground lines in the Main Plant Process Building area.
-The off-gas line, which runs in the Off-Gas Trench just below-grade with other lines, is also expected to contain high levels of residual radioactivity.
-The Off-Gas Trench would be removed along with the pipelines it contains.
-Rubble from the Trench is expected to be disposed of offsite as construction and demolition debris.
-Soil beneath the underground structures would be excavated 0.3 meter (1 foot) into the Lavery till.
+The three underground tanks and underground piping within the excavated area would be removed and disposed of as radioactive waste, as appropriate.
+Planning for underground line removal would take into account two lines of particular interest: Waste Transfer Line 7P-120 and the off-gas line running between the Vitrification Facility and the 01-14 Building.
+Waste Transfer Line 7P-120, which is shown on Figure C-15, has been estimated to contain more than 90 percent of the radioactivity in the underground lines in the Main Plant Process Building area.